Inside the SAF Production Process

 After passing quality control, the SAF is ready to be delivered to airports and airlines, providing an immediate reduction in the aviation industry’s carbon footprint.

-The Benefits of Hydrotreating for SAF Production
+The Benefits of Hydrotreating

 - Scalability and Efficiency

-- High Product Quality
+- Product Quality

-SAF produced via hydrotreating is virtually indistinguishable from conventional jet fuel in terms of performance, meaning it can be used in today’s aircraft without any modifications to jet engines.
-The process also enables precise control over the fuel’s properties, ensuring it meets the stringent requirements of the aviation sector.
+SAF blending component produced via hydrotreating is virtually indistinguishable from conventional jet fuel in terms of performance, meaning it can be used in today’s aircraft without any modifications to jet engines.
+The process also enables precise control over the fuel’s final properties, ensuring it meets the stringent requirements of the aviation sector.

-- Reduction of Harmful Emissions
+- Emissions Reduction

 Hydrotreating vs. Other SAF Production Processes